harsha1439/Node_Express_MongoDb_Pug/README.md

-# React-App-Store_Inventory_Mgmt
+# NODE-EXPRESS-MONGODB APP

-## A simple React implementation Which can be used for store Inventory Management.
+## A Nodejs, Express, MongoDB implementation Which can be used for store collection.

 ## Running